-In many people, there are no symptoms following infection with giardia and the infection is usually cleared by the immune system.
+In many people, there are no symptoms of giardiasis following infection.
+It's usually cleared by the immune system.
 If symptoms do occur, they can come on one to two weeks after first contact with the giardia.
 Symptoms of giardial infection can vary from person to person but can generally be divided into sudden-onset (acute) and persistent (chronic) diarrhoea symptoms.

 Acute diarrhoea symptoms

 Acute diarrhoea is the most common presentation of giardial infection.
 There is a sudden onset of diarrhoea which can be explosive and watery.
 It is not bloody and does not contain mucus.
 You may also experience crampy tummy (abdominal) pain and bloating and you may pass lots of wind.
 Symptoms usually settle down after some days but diarrhoea can continue for more than a week.
 Being sick (vomiting) and high temperature (fever) are uncommon.